chengafni/praat/README.md

     1. raw: the direction of local changes in the intensity curve is taken into account;
     2. aboslute: the direction of local changes in the intensity curve is disregarded.
 * The plugin adds the command *Get mean slope* to the following menus:
-   * In the Objects window, it is added at the bottom of the *Query* menu for Intensity objects.
+   * Objects window: at the bottom of the *Query* menu for Intensity objects.
-   * In the Sound and TextGrid editors, it is added at the bottom of the *Intensity* menu.
+   * Sound and TextGrid editors: at the bottom of the *Intensity* menu.